Cheap & easy things for kids to do at home

 Take an oblong piece of card & wrap around the wool until quite thick.
 Remove the card and tie small pieces of wool around top for hair and face.
 Take a smaller piece of card and wrap around some more wool but try not to make this too thick.
 Then thread the thin wool through the thick piece of wool and tie the ends to make the hands.
 Tie legs at the bottom or leave it has a skirt.

-Fill up your kitchen sink full of soapy water and get some of your child’s play dishes and a washcloth and let them wash their dishes and play in the soapy bubbles!
+Fill up your kitchen sink full of soapy water and get some of your child’s play dishes or plastic plates and a washcloth and let them wash their dishes and play in the soapy bubbles!
 Have them stand on a chair up to the sink, making sure to supervise them.
 Be prepared for them to get a little wet!

 Dressing up Mum or Dad